This Crockpot apple butter recipe comes together with just six ingredients and can be used atop bagels, yogurt, oatmeal, and more!

 How to Make Apple Butter in a Crockpot

 The only work you really have to do with making this apple butter is to peel, core, and slice the apples.
-Once you’ve done that you toss the apples with some sugar and spices and then let it cook in the crockpot.
+Once you’ve done that you toss the apples with the sugar and spices and then let it cook in the crockpot.

 Once you let the apple butter cook for about 10 hours (yes, 10 hours!) you’ll mash up any chunks of apples and then let it go for another 2 hours.
 Once those 2 hours are up, you’ll use an immersion blender to blend it until smooth.